openremote/openremote/README.md

 docker pull openremote/manager
 ```

-To run OpenRemote using Docker Hub images simply execute the following command from the checked out root project directory:
+To run OpenRemote using Docker Hub images, execute the following command from the checked out root project directory:

 ```
 docker-compose up --no-build